rawsrc/PDOPlusPlus/README.md

 ```
 ### **CONCLUSION**
 Hope this will help you to produce in a more comfortable way a better SQL code and use PDO natively in your PHP code.
 This code is fully tested.
-To be compliant with the standards, i have to rewrite all the tests for PHPUNit.
+To be compliant with the standards, i have to rewrite all the tests for PHPUnit.
 I'll do so in the next few days.

 Ok guys, that's all folks.